luckyfrappe/groundwork/README.md

 # Groundwork Solutions

-This website provides an instant preliminary cost estimate for construction groundwork projects, specifically for Groundwork Solutions Ltd. It aims to streamline the initial client interaction by offering a transparent and efficient way to get an early understanding of project costs.
+This website provides an instant preliminary cost estimate for construction groundwork projects, specifically for Groundwork Solutions Ltd. The primary goal is to streamline the initial client interaction by offering a transparent and efficient way for potential customers to get an early understanding of project costs.

 <img src="assets/images/responsive.png" alt="Mockup image of Groundwork Solutions Ltd. website on different devices">